Dachtone/linear-algebra/README.md

 # Linear Algebra

-A collection of linear algebra concepts implemented programmatically.
+A collection of linear algebra concepts implemented programmatically with unit tests.

 ## Features